stanlm105/MessierExplore/README.md

 <img src="static/logbook_sample_bk.png" width=400><br>

 > Hi, my name is Mike.
 MessierExplore is a personal astronomy journey turned open toolkit — offering logbooks, sky guidance, and astrophotography utilities.
-Free, beginner-friendly, and built with Python + cloud tools.<br><br>
+Free, beginner-friendly, and built with python + sqlite for local, or live-linked below is a containerized Flask backend deployed to Cloud Run and Cloud Sql on GCS (private VPC and least-privilege IAM).<br><br>
-> There are many different avenues one could take in this topic, which makes for a very deep hobby/journey!
-I hope to cover several branches over time, but for now, the explorations here will be leaning towards the route of the classic dobsonian.<br><br>
+> There are many tech hardware and workflows one can go with, which makes for a very deep hobby/journey!
+I hope to cover several avenues over time, but for now, the explorations starts leaning towards the classic dobsonian telescope and the 110 Messier Objects.<br><br>
-> The suggested first quest in this journey is the classic exercise of the Messier Observing Program for logging and sketching the 110 Messier objects of the night sky, with log book and assisted guidance computer below.<br><br>
+> The suggested first quest in this journey is the Messier Observing Program for logging and sketching the 110 Messier objects of the night sky, with log book and assisted guidance computer below.<br><br>

 ---